openfaas/workshop/lab1b.md

 echo $PASSWORD > gateway-password.txt
 ```

+>Note: If you get any issues with `helm upgrade` then you can reset it with `helm delete --purge openfaas`

 ### A) For local clusters

 If you're running on a local cluster run the following: